 Key Stage 1 and 2:

-Topics are taught on a two year rolling programme across the Key Stages, with vertical, horizontal and diagonal links between subjects carefully woven into the curriculum to ensure pupil learning is purposeful, progressive and deep.
+Topics are taught on a two year rolling programme across the Key Stages, with vertical and horizontal links between subjects carefully woven through the curriculum to ensure pupil learning is purposeful, progressive and deep.
 Children's interests are at the centre of our planning to ensure that pupils are keen to learn and progress, and there is an emphasis on skills and knowledge based learning to give children solid foundations for their ongoing development, meeting the individual learning styles of each child.

-Subjects taught in Key Stage 1 and 2 are as follows with the addition of French for KS2:
+Subjects taught in Key Stage 1 and 2 are as follows:

-English, Mathematics, Science, Religious Education, Computing, History, Geography, Music, Design Technology, Art, PE, PHSCE (Personal, Health, Social Citizenship Education) and MFL in all Key Stage 2 year groups (Spanish).
+English, Mathematics, Science, Religious Education (using the Doncaster Agreed Syllabus), Computing, History, Geography, Music, Design Technology, Art, PE, PHSCE (Personal, Health, Social Citizenship Education) and MFL in all Key Stage 2 year groups (Spanish).

 Download our curriculum maps:

 In Key Stage 1, phonics is taught using Letters and Sounds.
 This is supported by a range of levelled decodable reading books used in guided reading sessions and for individual readers.
 The school reading scheme, chosen to compliment this, is Collins Big Cat and is supplemented with a wide range of Oxford Reading Tree titles.
 All pupils have opportunities to read with an adult as well as independently in school, and are also given time to read for pleasure.
 We also encourage all children to read at home, independently and with adults.
 Little and often is best.